Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Conclusions

-One explanation of our initial conditions is that the origin is an enhanced symmetry point (ESP).
-Our scalar field is originally kinetically dominated until it is trapped at the ESP when crossing it.\footnote{A thermal correction to the scalar potential can have a similar effect.} As we discuss in Appendix~\ref{appendix:A}, the scalar field could even be the inflaton, which after inflation rolls down its runaway potential until it becomes trapped at the ESP.
+One explanation of our initial conditions is that the origin is an ESP.
+Our scalar field is originally kinetically dominated until it is trapped at the ESP when crossing it\footnote{A thermal correction to the scalar potential can have a similar effect.}.
+As we discuss in \ref{appendix:A}, the scalar field could even be the inflaton, which after inflation rolls down its runaway potential until it becomes trapped at the ESP.

-Our potential in Eq.~\eqref{Vvarphi} really serves to demonstrate that a model unifying EDE with $\Lambda$CDM can be achieved with a suitably steep runaway potential.
-With the parameters of our model assuming rather natural values, thereby not introducing fine-tuning additional to that of $\Lambda$CDM, we show that this is indeed possible with a simple design.
+Our potential in Eq.~\eqref{Vvarphi} really serves to demonstrate that a model unifying EDE with $\rm\Lambda$CDM can be achieved with a suitably steep runaway potential.
+With the parameters of our model assuming rather natural values, thereby not introducing fine-tuning additional to that of $\rm\Lambda$CDM, we show that this is indeed possible with a simple design.

 The challenge lies in constructing a concrete theoretical framework for such a potential.
+Furthermore, although the background analysis is promising, a full fit to the CMB data is lacking.
+We plan on running a Markov Chain Monte Carlo (MCMC) doing this in a future work.
+This is of paramount importance since it would show what values (if any) from our \textit{a priori} viable parameter space lead to a best fit to the data.